 Collaboration starts by conversation, which is why joining all of the elements together was such an important aim for METALL.
 These elements include the businesses themselves, those who can help fund them and those that can give the practical and academic help to take innovation forward.

 The subtext to this first METALL meeting was of course around the possible effects of Brexit and the challenges it will pose.
-Consensus in the room was that it is far too early to predict how our departure from the EU will affect the sector, but there were obvious concerns around currency fluctuation, possible trade tariffs and the difficulty of finding skilled and motivated staff if restrictions on recruitment from overseas becomes a reality.
+The consensus in the room was that it is far too early to predict how our departure from the EU will affect the sector, but there were obvious concerns around currency fluctuation, possible trade tariffs and the difficulty of finding skilled and motivated staff if restrictions on recruitment from overseas become a reality.

 For more on METALL please visit www.metall.org.uk or get in touch with our team on 01903 234094.